WhatsApp Chat WordPress Documentation

 Need help?
 Chat with me on WhatsApp.

-6. Time Availability
+6. Custom Availability

-Working hours of the staff
+This is the working hours of the staff

 7. Description Text When Offline (1)